dominictarr/yap/README.md

   * issue
   * pr

-### forms
+### forms / actions

-* change current identity - partly
+* post reply - done
-* change language
+* recipients (include on every type, so you have instant privacy) - done
-* like button
+* change current identity - done, on tab and on post
-* post reply
+* like "yup" button - done
-* recipients (include on every type, so you have instant privacy)
+* translations
 * attach file

-preview post
+* set name/image on avatar